BHQST/3301/PI_Mobi/README.md

 <h2 align="center">Work List</h2>

 - [ ] Gather assets from archive and prep to bring in to pi mobi branch
+- [ ] Finish the markdown
+- [ ] Locate the images from the dark web.
+Archive copys have been tampered with and are not original.
+- [ ] Write up the history stand-point of this puzzle.

 ***
 ***